unihackhq/handbook/docs/event-info/tech-talks.md

 ## Talks on Saturday

 <a name="bosch"></a>
-**Bosch &mdash; Building the commercial model around your idea**
+**Bosch &mdash; From concept to production**

 Presented by Stephen Rudakov from Bosch who manages customer requests from idea to production.
-This presentation will show you how to quickly analyse if your idea has a viable commercial model based on the business model canvas approach.
+This presentation will show you how Bosch approaches product development to ensure your idea can be turned into a production product.

 <a name="imc"></a>
 **IMC Pacific &mdash; Introduction to Git from IMC – free Raspberry Pi per team!**